Qualcomm-Samsung axis brings 5G to the masses as Huawei struggles

 Huawei's consumer business chief Richard Yu touted the Kirin 990 chipset at IFA as the "most powerful" and superior to Qualcomm's Snapdragon 8 series.

-Due to U.S. trade sanctions, Huawei's 5G-ready Mate 30 smartphone range to be launched on Sept.
-19 could be hobbled because it won't be able to run the official version of Google's Android operating system and app services.
+Due to US trade sanctions, Huawei's 5G-ready Mate 30 smartphone range to be launched on Sep 19 could be hobbled because it won't be able to run the official version of Google's Android operating system and app services.

 MASS APPEAL